 In addition to his private studies, Nicholas has had the pleasure to study with well-known violinists such as Midori Goto, James Ehnes, Giora Schmidt, Andrés Cárdenes, Noah Bendix-Balgley, as well as other prominent violinists from the United States, Canada, and Europe.
 He has also had the honor of working with renowned violin pedagogues, such as Lucie Robert and Shirley Givens, and has performed for legendary violinist Ida Haendel.

-the Associate Concertmaster of the Northwest Florida Symphony Orchestra, where he has served as Concertmaster on occasion.
-He is also an alumnus of the Aspen Music Festival and School, Eastern Music Festival, and orchestral fellowship programs at the Immanuel and Helen Olshan Texas Music Festival and the Miami Summer Music Festival.
+of the Pittsburgh Symphony Orchestra and Symphony Nova Scotia in festival ensembles.
+He is currently an active section violinist in numerous orchestras across Florida and Georgia.
+He is most notably the Associate Concertmaster of the Northwest Florida Symphony Orchestra, where he has also served as Acting Concertmaster.
+Nicholas is also an alumnus of the Aspen Music Festival and School, Eastern Music Festival, and orchestral fellowship programs at the Immanuel and Helen Olshan Texas Music Festival and the Miami Summer Music Festival.

 A prize winning chamber musician, Nicholas is a founding member of the Velox Quartett.
 His other chamber performances have included collaborations with Masumi Per Rostad, Max Mandel, Shannon Thomas, Joe Philips, Lynn Stodola, and Kenneth Slowik.
 He is also an alumnus of the Young Artist Program at the Scotia Festival of Music in Halifax, Nova Scotia, where he has been featured as a part of the Highlight Concert Series.
 He has also attended the chamber music and solo programs at Le Domaine Forget International Music and Dance Academy.
 Nicholas was an Artist-In-Residence through the Atlantic Music Festival's Contemporary Ensemble Fellowship program.